2108 Roosevelt Dr (Map)

 In 2017, Parks and Recreation removed the structure that was on the site due to safety concerns and in 2018 hosted a volunteer event to limb vegetation, pick up trash, and remove invasive species.
 In April 2019, voters approved a $100,000 municipal bond to continue park improvements.

 Parks and Recreation is currently looking into discovering community stakeholders and desires of the community for Ure Park.
-The master plan will provide a 20 year vision for the park and help identify both current and future needs.
-Throughout the master planning process, Parks and Rec will look to address issues and concerns, and establish a framework for future development of the park.
+The site plan will provide a 20 year vision for the park and help identify both current and future needs.
+Throughout the site planning process, Parks and Rec will look to address issues and concerns, and establish a framework for future development of the park.